The Atlantic Companion · Wild Atlantic Way · Mayo

 We're glad you're here.

 Achill — Acaill, Oileán Acla — is the largest of Ireland's islands, joined to the mainland by a road bridge at Achill Sound.
-36,500 acres of bog, mountain and Atlantic cliff, dominated by Slievemore (672m) and Croaghaun (688m), whose sea cliffs are the highest in the British Isles after St Kilda.
+36,500 acres of bog, mountain and Atlantic cliff, dominated by Slievemore (672m) and Croaghaun (688m), whose sea cliffs are among the highest in Ireland and Europe.
 Keem Bay is the postcard — a Blue Flag horseshoe of white sand under a steep approach road.
 The Slievemore deserted village, abandoned during the Famine, is the elegy.
 The Wild Atlantic Drive loops the southern half of the island and is one of the WAW's signature routes.

 Keem Bay, the Atlantic Drive, the deserted village at Slievemore.